bennuttall/pgz-traffic-lights/README.md

 ![Traffic Lights](trafficlights.png)

-Click a colour to light an LED.
+Click a colour to light an LED

 ## Reference